 Back to the trig point, then, and the common Sidlaws puzzle—which side of the boundary fence to walk on.
 I did my usual thing, and chose moorland over grazing land.
 This turned out to be a Bad Decision.

-There’s a complicated little fence junction at NO 410432, and I slipped through between the fence wires to find myself separated from the farmland to the east by a double fence, my side of it being electrified.
+There’s a complicated little fence junction at NO 410432, near the top of an unnamed 315m bulge in the ridge, and I slipped through between the fence wires to find myself separated from the farmland to the east by a double fence, my side of it being electrified.
 I dithered for a moment, and then decided I’d follow it along the ridge and see what happened.
 At a point where the two-stranded electric fence spanned a dip in the terrain, I impulsively slipped under it—I was going to have to cross these fences at some point, and it made sense to get one out of the way while I had the chance.
 This was when I discovered that other fence now sported an electrified upper strand, too.
 So there I was, confined to a strip of moorland an arm-span wide, with electricity on each side.

 I walked on, whistling Eddy Grant’s “Electric Avenue” under my breath and wondering if I was going to end up having to retrace my steps.

 But just before the top of Finlarg Hill, the electric fence on my left turned away at right angles, presumably following a property line down the hill.
 A little beyond that, I was able to lift the rucksack over the fence and then slide between the second and third wires, to reach the less-than-impressive “cairn” on the summit.